gvwilson/thirdbit/src/fiction/bear/index.md

 "I'm just glad you and your companions weren't seriously hurt."

-As Aft opened his mouth to speak, the prince continued, "We were on our way to escort the new consul from Chaghan into Ghorahj when we spotted the tornado.
+As Aft opened his mouth to speak, the prince continued, "We were on our way to escort the new consul from Chaghan into Ghohraj when we spotted the tornado.
 We should get moving in case it comes back."